noop-inc/noop-sample-app-covid-19-mobility/README.md

 4) [`server`](./server), an Express.js **service component**, which facilitates communication between `mobilityDB` and `client`.

 ## Noop Local Quick Start
+[Noop Local](https://github.com/noop-cloud/noop-local) is a development server, which assists with running a Noop application on a local machine.
+Features include a command line interface for interacting with a Noop application, and auto-reloading of individual components upon changes to source code.

 #### Prerequisites for running Noop Local
-In order to run the sample application in this repository with Noop Local, the following development tools are required: [Git](https://git-scm.com), [Docker](https://www.docker.com), [Node.js](https://nodejs.org/en/) (current LTS release recommended).
+In order to run the sample application with Noop Local, the following development tools are required: [Git](https://git-scm.com), [Docker](https://www.docker.com), [Node.js](https://nodejs.org/en/) (current LTS release recommended).

 **Note**: We recommend using Noop Local on a local machine running a recent version of macOS.
 A Unix-like operating system is required.